Maintainer guide¶

 to some, as described in the section above.

 Effectively, some types can be subsumed into others.
-This diagram details the allowed ways:
+This best-effort diagram attempts to show the allowed ways:

 graph TD